Davi-Massaru/IRIS_REST_Documentation/README.md

 ## REST Documentation [ IRIS ]
-This project is a developer tool to how you can be visually analyzing the flow of your REST API endpoints, based on a ObjectScript class reference;
+This project is a developement tool that aims to assist you to visually analyzing the flow of your REST API endpoints, based on a ObjectScript class reference;

-With it is possible to add annotations to document your API to add more information when generating the documentation.
+With it is possible to add annotations that document your API to add more information when generating the documentation.

 ## Prerequisites